 BOOM!

-“Tim, it’s me!
+“Thom, it’s me!
 It’s Tracy!
 Do you remember me?
-I was Ben’s mental health case worker back in the day!”
+I was John’s mental health case worker back in the day!”
 I shouted.

-Tears streamed down Tim’s face before he even answered.
+Tears streamed down Thom’s face before he even answered.
 “Tracy!
 Yes, of course, Tracy!”

 Soon we were both crying, laughing, hugging, and squealing in amazement!

-I was Tim’s brother’s case manager about 15 years ago, and I adored both these men.
-Like many people living with schizophrenia, Ben suffered from delusional thoughts and voices that often made him fearful and paranoid.
-But he also had delusions of grandeur, and he delighted in telling me tales of his wealth and fame– often generously offering to buy his favorite case worker a castle or two.
+I was Thom’s brother’s case manager about 15 years ago, and I adored both of these men.
+Like many people living with schizophrenia, John suffered from delusional thoughts and voices that often made him fearful and paranoid.
+But he also had delusions of grandeur, and he delighted in telling me tales of his wealth and fame-often generously offering to buy his favorite case worker a castle or two.

-Ben was a kind, gentle soul who loved cactus plants, animals, rock-and-roll music, and he had an eye for fashion.
+John was a kind, gentle soul who loved cactus plants, animals, and rock-and-roll music.
+Also, he had an eye for fashion.

-But caring for Ben was challenging, and so when I was first assigned to work with him, I reached out to his brother, who was his guardian at the time, to team up and offer my support.
-Tim said I was the first mental health provider in all the years to make such an offer, and he gladly accepted my assistance.
+But caring for John was challenging, so when I was first assigned to work with him, I reached out to his brother, who was his guardian at the time, to team up and offer my support.
+Thom said I was the first mental health provider in all the years to make such an offer, and he gladly accepted my assistance.

-Truly, the pleasure was all mine, as the bond between these two brothers was beyond inspirational – and Ben’s shenanigans often required a team effort and a decent sense-of-humor to manage.
+Truly, the pleasure was all mine, as the bond between these two brothers was beyond inspirational—and John’s shenanigans often required a team effort and a decent sense-of-humor to manage.

-I wholeheartedly believe it was Ben’s spirit that reconnected us that morning.
-Tim said he was just having breakfast with another of his brothers earlier in the day – sharing memories about Ben.
+I wholeheartedly believe it was John’s spirit that reconnected us that morning.
+Thom said he was just having breakfast with another of his brothers earlier in the day—sharing memories about John.

 These reminders in life that we’re not alone in all of this fill me with the kind of wonder, joy, and love that gives me goosebumps.